 Wherever you store your data points, be it CRMs or data warehouses, you have to have seamless CRM-email integration with your email campaigns.

-Such an integration is key to opening the lines of communication between what the customer is telling you and your creative response.
+Such an integration is key to opening the lines of communication between what the customer is telling you and your creative response, so you can send different types of transactional emails.

 Once you’ve managed to integrate your data and your content operations, a world of endless segmentation and personalization possibilities reveals itself.